-What are you doing wrong with your Adwords campaign?
+What are you doing wrong with your Google Ads campaign?
 Perhaps you’ve noticed that you’ve not been getting anywhere recently, and you’re at a loss to understand where you’re going wrong.
-Well today, we’re going to be looking at the top 5 most common PPC mistakes you’re making with your Adwords PPC campaign.
+Well today, we’re going to be looking at the top 5 most common mistakes you’re making with your PPC marketing campaign.

 Once you have an understanding of where you’re going wrong in your campaign, only then can you do something about it.

-We know that Google Adwords can be hugely profitable when done right, it’s such a great way to drive traffic to your website.
-However, if you’re making common mistakes, you’re most likely throwing money away, so you really need to know where you’re going wrong when managing a campaign in order to get the best return on your investment.
+We know that Google Ads can be hugely profitable when done right, it’s such a great way to drive traffic to your website.
+However, if you’re making common PPC mistakes, you’re most likely throwing money away, so you really need to know where you’re going wrong when managing a pay per click campaign in order to get the best return on your investment.

-The wrong keyword types can make a big difference to your PPC ads campaign, and if you don’t use the right keyword matches, you’re in serious trouble.
+The wrong keyword types can make a big difference to your pay per click advertising campaign, and if you don’t use the right keyword matches, you’re in serious trouble.

-You can add your own keywords to an Adwords campaign in 3 different formats as follows:
+You can add your own keywords to a Google Ads campaign in 3 different formats as follows:

 – Broad match – ad will show regardless of the order the keywords appear